This section gives more information on the routine sampling programme, what sampling results mean and how to get access to the annual sampling report.

 Many microbiological samples will be taken without the sampling officer announcing their identity to the food business.
 This is to ensure that food is handled by staff in accordance with normal practices used in the food business.

-Food samples will either be tested by Public Health England or the Public Analyst.
-The food business will then be notified by the food services team of the results when they are available.
+Food samples will either be tested by the Food Examiner or the Public Analyst.
+The food business will then be notified by the food services team of of any adverse sample results.

 Telephone: (01482) 396301